abadurehman/datagram-ftp/DESIGN.md

      Cleaning up code from the UiWindow
      Single Responsibility Principle

+## 6. Composite Pattern (Server)
+     Using pattern to manage users

 # Possible Implementation
 Here are the possible design patterns I could implement.
 This includes code smells and code principle violations.

 ## Swing UI (Client)